shimaf4979/shimaf4979/README.md

 <div align="center">

 # 💐Hi there ☺️💐
-Nagoya Institute of Technology, 2nd-year Bachelor student
+I'm a second-year Bachelor's student, at Nagoya Institute of Technology.

 <br/>